 - Week five: Planning Ahead

-- Week six, seven and eight: 1-1 consultation, using the positive parenting strategies, putting them into practice.
+- Week six, seven and eight: One-to-one consultation, using the positive parenting strategies, putting them into practice.

 - Week nine: Program close

 Women Only Groups

 Service for children and young people to support people aged between 11 and 25 with their problematic drug and alcohol use.